 Music is often regarded as having special powers of exercising a magical sensibility, of enhancing the sense of the supernatural, the transcendent and the ineffable, but sometimes ghostly smells are part of paranormal activity related and it is worth remembering that smells can often transport us back to powerful and emotional memories more effectively than sounds.
 Marcel Proust (1871-1922) advanced the theory and recent research at Utrecht University has confirmed it, concluding that 'odour is a stronger trigger for arousing detailed memories than music, for example.
 Peter Underwood

 If a smell is better at invoking a memory or a feeling than music, why are we seldom using smell as a form of a trigger during our investigations?
 While some locations may make it difficult to use certain smells, it is something that is possible, you might just have to be creative.
 We may not be able to light a cigarette or a cigar inside a location, but what about the scent of a person's favourite flower?
 In a kitchen what about bring in a certain spice that would have been used?
-Perfume in a ladies' quarters?
-Equally what would a female's perfume scent do in a men's ward at a prison?
+Perfume in a ladies' quarter?
+Equally, what would a female's perfume scent do in a men's ward at a prison?
 There is so much that can be done here just thinking from the top of my head!
+I know one of the first responses some people may have is 'but ghosts don't have noses how can they smell?'
+Well, they also don't have voice boxes nor eardrums yet we play music or ask questions out loud we expect to get an answer to.
+I think we have to look a bit deeper than physical attributes here.
+I am not saying it works, it is just a thought process worth exploring.
+If trigger objects work, then why not smell?

 So I want to hear from you!
 Have you used smell to try to interact with a spirit?
 What did you use?
 Did it work?
 Do you have ideas to share?
 Tell me below in the comments